 One of the most crucial elements of the success of the web was its open nature.
 If you want to know how a website is built you can pretty much inspect all source code with a simple

-rightclick > view source in a readable way.
-Furthermore many web participants share their experience and knowledge of the web to inspire others.
-Therefore I am happy to be part of this open web with my small blog.
+right-click > view source in a readable way.
+Furthermore, many web participants share their experience and knowledge of the web to inspire others.
+Thus I am happy to be part of this open web with my small blog.

-On this page you can find my sources of inspiration, and background informations on my build process and design.
+On this page, you can find my sources of inspiration, and background information on my build process and design.

-But this comes at a huge cost in terms of maintenance, development and content creation effort.
+But this comes at huge maintenance costs and content creation efforts.
 This is something I am not able to afford for a personal website.
-Therefore my website is bare-bone, simple, minimalist, brutalist, purist, or whatever you want to call a site that is simple to handle.
+Thus my website is bare-bone, simple, minimalist, brutalist, purist, or whatever you want to call a site that is simple to handle.

-My website features a single column blogging layout inspired by manuelmoreale.com, matthewsmith.website, cmhb.de, frankchimero.com and many more.
-Single column layouts provide a calm reading experience for text-driven websites.
-They resemble classic text documents, emails, letters, etc. and are therefore straightforward to understand and navigate.
-They also fit into the webs grain and follow the vertical scrolling behaviour we learned to love.
+My website features a simple blogging layout inspired by manuelmoreale.com, matthewsmith.website, cmhb.de, frankchimero.com and many more.
+A single centred column resembles documents like Email and Docx we know.
+I try to follow the webs grain and follow the vertical scrolling behaviour we learned to love.

-On most websites I often play around with the top menu before I read the first line of the actual content.
-Then I might be lost mindlessly clicking through the pages of the site instead of reading the content I was initially interested in.
-Therefore my website does not feature a top navigation (often called burger navigation in web jargon).
+On most websites, I often play around with the top menu before I read the first line of the actual content.
+Then I might be lost clicking through the pages of the site instead of reading the content I was interested in.
+Thus my website does not feature top navigation (often called burger navigation in web jargon).
 I did also avoid any sidebars, teasers or other elements that could introduce distractions throughout the reading experience.
 Visitors should be able to enjoy content as is instead of being overloaded with other content.

-Instead my website features an old-school footer navigation with a sitemap.
-Most posts are quite short so it should be fast to reach the navigation.
-For screenreader users I provide a hidden link to the navigation.
-Additionally it is possible to go to the index page that lists all posts by clicking the page title.
-I am still undecided if I want to feature the newest post directly on the homepage like manuelmoreale.com.
+Instead, my website features old-school footer navigation with next and previous articles and a link to the homepage.
+The homepage offers a list of available links in long-form content.
+I hope this will help new visitors as an introduction to the site.
+Additionally, it is possible to go to the index page that lists all posts by clicking the page title.
+I am still undecided if I want to feature the newest post on the homepage like manuelmoreale.com.
 I like that I can leave Manu’s site on one tab, refresh it every now and then to read his updates.

-I implemented a monochrome color scheme with a light and dark mode that reacts to system settings of your operation system via CSS media queries.
-I decided to not provide a manual theme switcher as this would require me to set a cookie or local storage on your browser.
+I implemented a monochrome colour scheme with a light and dark mode that reacts to the system settings of your operating system via CSS media queries.
+I decided to not provide a manual theme switcher as this would require setting a cookie or local storage on your browser.
 This is something I avoid to leave a minimal footprint on your system.

-I use the open source font Inter that provides a tasteless experience that is similar to the default fonts of most operating systems, but allows me to provide optimised typography across all operating systems.
-Default system fonts have many advantages, but they have slightly different sizes and characteristics per platform which makes it difficult to find optimal settings for line-height and tracking.
+I use the open-source font Inter that provides a tasteless experience similar to the default fonts of most operating systems but allows me to provide optimised typography across all platforms.
+Default system fonts have many advantages, but they have slightly different sizes and characteristics per platform which makes it difficult to find optimal settings for line height and tracking.
 Inter allows me to tune those crucial settings once for all platforms.
-Additionally Inter offers many features like monospace numbers for tables.
+Additionally, Inter offers many features like monospace numbers for tables.
 I only use two font-weights and a single font-size—inspired by the website of cmhb.de.
-The font-size is bound to the width of the browser and therefore scales on larger devices.
+The font size is bound to the width of the browser and thus scales on larger devices.
 This helps with readability on TVs, projectors and other large scale devices.
-The website also respects the font-size and zoom settings of your browser settings.
+The website also respects the font size and zoom settings of your browser settings.

-This site is created with the static site generator Lume.
-No frameworks are used to create this site, everything is built in simple templating languages that are compiled to pure HTML, CSS and JS.
-Assets, CSS and JS are directly processed via Lume so that I am able to have simple DX features like splitting CSS components in multiple files.
-I implemented additional extensions that allow me to write blog posts with rich typography in Markdown.
+I create this site with the static site generator Lume.
+No frameworks are used, everything is built-in simple templating languages that are compiled to pure HTML, CSS and JS.
+Assets, CSS and JS are directly processed via Lume so that I am able to have simple DX features like splitting CSS components into many files.
+I implemented more extensions that allow me to write blog posts with rich typography in Markdown.

-I avoided usage of any CSS classes for styling (except for some special cases that are not in my control).
+I avoided usage of CSS classes for styling where possible, relying on the natural style cascade.
 Using semantic selectors (e.g.